Multiple Follow-ups & Scheduled Send for Eightfold AI

 How might we design a multiple follow-up navigation that does not derive from the current user behaviors?

-The team began by thinking about how to integrate a multiple follow-up feature into the current user flow with the addition of a schedule send button.
+The team began by thinking about how to integrate a multiple follow-up feature into the current user flow with the addition of a scheduled send button.
 We have come up with some ideas such as tabs vs. lists or top vs. bottom navigation, and we started making some mockups for initial user testings.

 Testing and iterations